gioblu/BIPLAN/README.md

 ```
 102334155
 ```
 On my linux computer the [biplan-interpreter](examples/LINUX/biplan-interpreter/) needs 124 microseconds to run the algorithm.
-Python needs around 1.40 seconds to run the same algorithm.
-BIPLAN looks to be around 11316 times quicker than python.
+Python needs around 170 milliseconds to run the same algorithm.
+BIPLAN looks to be around 1370 times quicker than python.

 ### Documentation
 - [Configuration](/documentation/configuration.md)